New Hampshire Income Taxes

 The following types of timber are exempt from the tax:

 - Nursery stock

 - Sugar orchards

 - Firewood used for domestic heating (must be 20 cords) and/or saw logs for personal use by a landowner within the state (must be 10,000 board feet)

-For more information, you can visit the website of the New Hampshire Department of Revenue Administration.
+For more information on New Hampshire state income taxes, you can visit the website of The New Hampshire Department of Revenue.

 See other U.S. States, Territories, and Protectorates.